BigBangData/PythonDFS/README.txt

 Project Description
 ===================

-Toy example Python implementation of a file distribution system with a server-client architecture.
+Toy example Python implementation (for Windows machines as of 1.23.2019, Linux implementation pending) of a file distribution system with a server-client architecture.

 The DFS folders refer to the Distribution File Servers.